pdfcpu/pdfcpu/README.md

 Please open an issue if you want to propose a change.

-PDF files that will increase pdfcpu's coverage are very much welcome.
+PDF files that will increase pdfcpu's coverage are always welcome.

 ### Disclaimer